acoppes/acoppes/site/_drafts/platformer_techniques_in_endless_runner.markdown

 }
 ```

-The game has air jumps, what I do here is to reset the air jump count if I detect ground nearby and let the air jump logic process normally.

-There is also an air jump delay here, it is a small delay to avoid jumping and jumping again in the next frame which didn't look well and it wasn't so useful, it felt like a bug.
-But, since it checks from the buffer, it starts the air jump as soon as it can and the player might not notice the delay.
+*Side note: During falling state there is a small delay to avoid jumping and jumping again in the next frame.
+This could lose a jump action if pressed after a release before that delay but since it checks from the buffer it starts the next jump as soon as possible.*

-One drawback of this technique is that allows a higher jump by letting the player jump before touching ground but feels super responsive and I completely prefer that for this game.
+One issue of this technique is that allows a higher jump by letting the player jump before touching ground but I preferred responsiveness over consistency for this game.

 ### Coyote Time